Mithgol/fidoedit/README.md

 FidoEdit is designed to be called by a GoldED-compatible editor (such as GoldED+ or GoldED-NSF) as an external editor.

+This application is currently in an early phase of its development and thus does not have the desired level of feature completeness.

+## Requirements

-FidoEdit is written in HTML5 + CSS + JavaScript and uses the latest [nw.js](https://github.com/nwjs/nw.js) engine to run.
+* FidoEdit is written in HTML5 + CSS + JavaScript and uses the latest [nw.js](https://github.com/nwjs/nw.js) engine to run.
 A system supported by nw.js (such as Windows, or Linux, or Mac OS X) is required.

-This application is currently in an early phase of its development and thus does not have the desired level of feature completeness.
+* FidoEdit currently requires **Node.js** and **npm** to be present (installed) on your system; the version of **npm** must be 3.0.0 or greater.
+(Usually [Node.js installers](https://nodejs.org/en/download/) install both Node.js and npm.)

+* FidoEdit currently uses ParaType's fonts of three font families: PT Sans, PT Serif, PT Mono.
+These families were released by ParaType with an open user license; use the corresponding ParaType's web page ([in English](http://www.paratype.com/public/) or [in Russian](http://www.paratype.ru/public/)) to download these fonts and install them on your system.

 ## Installing FidoEdit